-Coy and Swinbank [1997] derived the residual vertical velocity $[\overline{w}]r$ indirectly using $[\overline{v}]r$ based on the TEM mass continuity equation.
+Coy and Swinbank (1997) derived the residual vertical velocity $[\overline{w}]r$ indirectly using $[\overline{v}]r$ based on the TEM mass continuity equation.
 We calculated $[\overline{w}]r$ directly from the vertical velocity and the eddy flux of potential temperature.
 The diagnosed $[\overline{w}]r$ agrees with the two assimilations in general, with ascending motion in the summer hemisphere and descending motion in the winter hemisphere.
 Their magnitudes are also comparable.

-To understand the contribution of the "model-resolved" eddy disturbances to the maintenance of the zonal-mean zonal wind, we diagnosed the Eliassen-Palm (EP) flux divergences $(ms^{-1} d^{-1})$ and present them in Figures 20d and 20h.
+To understand the contribution of the "model-resolved" eddy disturbances to the maintenance of zonal-mean zonal wind, we diagnosed the Eliassen-Palm (EP) flux divergences (ms-1/day) and present them in Figs. A-20 (d) and (h).
 Both stationary eddies and transient eddies are included in the EP-flux divergences.
-In the middle to upper stratosphere in both DJF and JJA, strong easterly forcing exists in the winter hemisphere high latitudes, very weak easterly forcing in the summer hemisphere, and weak westerly forcing in the tropics and polar-night regions.
-The forcing in the upper stratosphere qualitatively matches those simulated by the two mesospheric GCMs, the MACCM2 T42xL21 [Boville, 1995], and the Berlin TSM-GCM [Langematz and Pawson, 1997].
-In the lower stratosphere, in comparison with those two
+In the middle to upper stratosphere in both DJF and JJA, strong easterly forcing exists in the winter-hemisphere high latitudes, very weak easterly forcing in the summer hemisphere, and weak westerly forcing in the tropics and polar-night regions.
+The magnitude of the forcing in the upper stratosphere matches those simulated by the two mesospheric GCMs, the MACCM2 T42xL21 (Boville 1995) and the Berlin TSM-GCM (Langematz and Pawson 1997).
+In the lower stratosphere, in comparison with those two mesospheric GCMs, the UIUC 24-layer ST-GCM seems to generate stronger easterly forcing in both hemispheres in DJF and JJA.